Integrity (band): History

 In 1999, the Melnick brothers departed from the group, leading to Hellion hiring Dave and Steve Felton of Mushroomhead, as well as bassist Craig Martini.
 This lineup changed its name to Integ2000.
 Following the departure of the Felton brothers, the band's name returned to simply "Integrity".
 This lineup released the band's fifth album Integrity 2000 in 1999.
 Their sixth album Closure was released in 2001.

 Their seventh studio album To Die For (2003) was advertised as their "comeback" album, seeing the return of the band's founding drummer Tony Pines.
 The same year, the band relocated to Belgium.

 Their eighth studio album The Blackest Curse was released in 2010.
+In early 2012, the band played at the A389 Bash music festival, an annual event organized by Pulling Teeth guitarist Domenic Romeo.
 Their ninth studio album Suicide Black Snake was released in 2013.
 That same year, the band began recording with its Systems Overload era lineup: Hellion, Aaron and Leon Melnick, Chris Smith and Mark Konopka.
 This culminated in the 7th Revelation: Beyond The Realm Of The VVitch EP, which was first sold on January 18, 2014, the A389 X Bash concert, where the lineup performed.
 The EP was then officially released on February 7, 2014 by A389 Recordings.
 Their tenth studio album Howling, For the Nightmare Shall Consume was released in 2017.